mybatis/mybatis-dynamic-sql/src/site/markdown/docs/codingStandards.md

 - Comments are a last resort - don't comment bad code, refactor it
 - No nested control structures - ideal cyclomatic complexity of a function is 1
 - Maintain 100% test coverage
+- Run SonarQube analysis - do not add any technical debt, bugs, code smells, etc.

 ## Test Driven Development